 Reckless driving in Virginia is classified as a criminal misdemeanor offense.
 A reckless driving conviction is punishable by up to 12 months in jail, loss of driving privileges and fines of up to $2,500.
 A conviction will also trigger the assessment of moving violation demerit points, significant increases in automobile insurance rates and potential employment issues.
 Virginia law contains 20 different reckless driving statutes.
 The most enforced statute criminalizes excess speed according to Virginia Code 46.2-862.

-Reckless Driving Defense Attorneys in Central Virginia Client Reviews
+Reckless Driving Defense Attorneys in Virginia Client Reviews

 Florida Speeders Can Be Incarcerated By The Virginia Reckless Driving Law